Justice (New Universe): Publication history

 Justice was one of four New Universe titles created by Archie Goodwin, who also wrote the first issue of the series.
 The original premise didn't fit well with the central concept of the New Universe: as a visitor from another dimension, Justice contradicted the rule that there had been no superhumans before the White Event, and the fact that this other dimension was peopled by a race biologically identical to humans, who all spoke English, and who lived in a society closely resembling a romanticized Medieval Europe, overrode the New Universe's advertised basis in realism.

 The first regular creative team on Justice consisted of Steve Englehart (writer), Geoff Isherwood (penciler, occasional writer), and Vincent Colletta (inker).
 Isherwood had been suggested for the series by editor-in-chief Jim Shooter.
 However, only Colletta stayed on past issue #8, with Gerry Conway taking on writing chores and Keith Giffen becoming the penciler.
 This team lasted only three issues, and was unable to finish the story arc begun back in issue #1.
 With no new creative team ready, the series went over to fill-in issues for the next three months.
 Despite this, Justice was one of four New Universe titles (along with Psi-Force, D.P.
 7 and Star Brand) to survive beyond the line's first year.

 Issue #15 introduced the new creative team of Peter David and Lee Weeks, and presented a wholesale retcon which revealed that almost all of the events of the past 14 issues had been a hallucination created by a comatose paranormal, and that Justice was actually a normal human, not from another dimension.
 This retcon, which was conceived by D.P.
-7 writer Mark Gruenwald in order to bring Justice into line with the New Universe concept, allowed David to introduce an entirely new cast of characters in issue #16, along with a new costume for Justice.
+7 writer Mark Gruenwald to bring Justice into line with the New Universe concept, allowed David to introduce an entirely new cast of characters in issue #16, along with a new costume for Justice.
 Only the title character's "sword" and "shield" powers and general likeness were retained from the series' first 14 issues.
 In issue #22 John Tensen joins the National Security Council, and Justice became essentially a team book, with the title character working alongside paranormals such as Playback and Kleenex.

 For the last year that they were published, the New Universe comics switched to direct sales format only.
 Justice was cancelled with issue #32.

 Justice later appeared (in his original costume) in Quasar and Starblast.
 In March 2006, Marvel Comics released a Justice special as part of the "Untold Tales of the New Universe" event.
 This issue, written by David, ostensibly takes place between Justice #16 and 18, but is inconsistent with the series canon.